Check out Amazon’s plans for drone-distributing airborne warehouses

 The AFCs would act as just another distribution center for Amazon — only floating in the sky 45,000 feet above major population areas.
 As described in the abstract above, it could be autonomous but stocked by human workers or navigated by some combination of AI and human control.

 While the patent is filled with potential design sketches and possible implementation plans, it’s vaguely speculative in regard to the actual build of the AFCs.
-The first comparison that comes to mind from a description, though, might not be a great one: The Hindenburg.
+The first comparison that comes to mind from a description, though, might not be a great one:

 An AFC may be a fulfillment center that is supported by and/or incorporated into an airship.
 An airship, or dirigible, is a type of aerostat or lighter-than-air aircraft which can navigate through the air under its own power.
 Airships gain their lift from gas that is less dense than the surrounding air, such as helium or hot air.